 (Uta stansburiana – left, Zootoca vivipara – right)

-I am currently a fourth-year PhD student in Dr. Barry Sinervo’s Lab at UC Santa Cruz broadly studying adaptive potential in a changing world using both a desert lizard species nearby (Uta stansburiana) as well as a species in France (Zootoca vivipara).
+I am currently a fifth-year PhD student in Dr. Barry Sinervo’s Lab at UC Santa Cruz broadly studying adaptive potential in a changing world using both a desert lizard species nearby (Uta stansburiana) as well as a species in France (Zootoca vivipara).
 These two species have the common trait of being polymorphic, with each morph exhibiting behaviors unique to their morph.
 I have a variety of studies looking mainly at maternal effects ranging from yolk hormones/content to thermoregulatory behavior carried out by the females to ultimately investigate how climate change is affecting these species.
 I have side projects collaborating with a variety of researchers also looking at the effect of parasites.

 I am also involved with WiSE at UCSC (Women in Science and Engineering) and am currently President.
 I help organize events at local elementary/middle and high schools to bring science activities into the classroom.
 For more information about this organization please visit: http://wiseucsc.wixsite.com/wise